 How to get to Chiang Mai

 Being the biggest city in the North of Thailand, Chiang Mai is connected by highways from the south and north, long distant buses, trains and planes all bring people daily to the city.

-- Plane: The Chiang Mai Airport is the fourth busiest airport in Thailand.
-Chiang Mai airport is the major airport in the Noth of Thailand.
+- Plane: The Chiang Mai International Airport is the fourth-busiest airport in Thailand.
+Chiang Mai Airport is the major airport in the North of Thailand.
 The airport is serviced by both international and regional budget carriers.
 Book your Chiang Mai flights with CheapOair today

-- You can book your transfer from the airport to Chaing Mai hotels today
+- You can book your transfer from the airport to Chiang Mai Hotels today

 Buses: Buses arrive in town daily from destinations such as Bangkok and Chiang Rai.
 Buses from Bangkok take 10 hours while Chiang Rai is 3 hours away.
 You can book all your Thailand buses with the experts at 12go Asia.